infovpcs/odoo18_mcp_project/VENDOR_BILL_ANALYTIC_README.md

 This sign convention ensures that vendor bills (which represent expenses) decrease the analytic account balance, while bill refunds (which represent expense reversals) increase the analytic account balance.

+## Project Analytics Setup

+Before processing bills, the script will:

+1. Check all projects in the system and ensure they have analytic accounts
+2. If a project has a blank analytic account, create a new one or assign an existing one with the same name

+This ensures that all projects have proper analytic accounts before processing bills.

+## Analytic Account Selection

+For invoice lines that already have analytic distributions set, the script will use those distributions to create analytic lines.

+For invoice lines without analytic distributions, the script will:

+1. First check if there's a project linked to the partner with an analytic account
+2. If not, check for any existing analytic account for this partner
+3. If still not found, create a new analytic account with the project name (or partner name if no project exists)

+## Purpose

+This script is designed for generating historic data costing entries.
+For new bills, analytic entries will be automatically generated from the purchase order cycle with linked bills.

 ## Prerequisites

 - Python 3.8 or higher